OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 .. todo::

   Review the following list.
-QCow2, etc...
+QCow2, etc. Extend info on Filesystem DS snapshots

 The snapshots are implemented differently depending on the storage backend:

 - **Ceph**: They are actual protected snapshots.
 When a revert is performed a clone of the snapshot is issued.
 It requires RBD format 2.
+- **Filesystem**: Being ssh, raw, shared and Qcow2.
-- others: Not implemented.
+- **Others**: Not implemented.

 Exporting disk images with ``disk-saveas``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^